Denzeduous/breezevm-portfolio/index.md

 Due to a compiler bug in Odin that invalidated the previous project, this project was quickly designed and developed in a month to meet the capstone's due date.
 Due to this, tests are severely lacking, as well as the implemented instructions.

 ## BreezeVM's Design
 Breeze is broken up into two portions, the assembler (bvmasm) and the VM (bvm).
-The assembler handles turning `.bvmasm` files into `.bbc` files, then the VM reads said `.bbc` files and operates on them.
-Disregarding endianness, `.bbc` files are entirely platform-independent.
-A `.bbc` file could be compiled on Windows and run just the same on Mac, Linux/GNU, or any other operating system.
+The assembler handles turning {`.bvmasm`} files into {`.bbc`} files, then the VM reads said {`.bbc`} files and operates on them.
+Disregarding endianness, {`.bbc`} files are entirely platform-independent.
+A {`.bbc`} file could be compiled on Windows and run just the same on Mac, Linux/GNU, or any other operating system.

 The design can be shown at a high level as: